Accenture/mercury/guides/CHAPTER-1.md

 mvn clean install
 ```

-The above sample script clones the Mercury open sources project from github and build the libraries from source.
+The above sample script clones the Mercury open sources project and builds the libraries from source.

 The pre-requisite is maven 3.8.6 and openjdk 1.8 or higher.
 We have tested mercury with Java version 1.8 to 19.

-This will build the mercury libraries and some example applications.
+This will build the mercury libraries and the sample applications.

 The `platform-core` project is the foundation library for writing composable application.

-## Running the lambda-example application
+## Run the lambda-example application

 Assuming you follow the suggested project directory above, you can run a sample composable application
 called "lambda-example" like this: